Here we are finally at one of the highlights of our Vietnam jorney: Ha Long Bay!

 BUS FROM HAI PHONG TO HA LONG

 We spent the night in a quite dirty and beaten guesthouse (we had got used to be treated in Da Nang), and had a walk along the large avenues of Hai Phong.
 In the morning we have to reach Ha Long harbour, about 50 miles away; “it shouldn’t be hard to get there”, we think.
 We are wrong.
 Let’s just say it could have been easier.
 We ask to a taxi driver to take us to the bus station and he nods, but we must soon correct him as we check the itinerary on the GPS.
 At the end of the ride he turns again in the wrong direction, so we get off and decide to go on walking.
-It’s time for us to get the first approach with north-Vietnam minibuses: we find it almost by chance when it’s about to leave, well actually they (the driver and his handyman fellow) find us, shouting out from far “Ha Long Bay Ha Long Bay!”.
+It’s time for us to get the first approach with north-Vietnam minibuses: we find it almost by chance when it’s about to leave, well actually they (the driver and his partner) find us, shouting out from far “Ha Long Bay Ha Long Bay!”.

 We will soon learn that here bus stops are an optional thing, you just need to be on the road and some bus will pick you up sooner or later.
 Obviously this no-bus-stop rule counts when you have to get off too, and we find it out on our skins when, trying to ask them to drop us at the harbour (the bus destination was Mong Cai, last city before China), the driver stops by and makes us gently step off at the end of a viaduct, pointing in an imaginary way to the harbour behind a hill and repeating “Ha Long Bay Ha Long Bay!”.
 Well thank you very much.